gatsbyjs/gatsby/docs/docs/why-gatsby-uses-graphql.md

 ## Create pages using GraphQL

-There’s a bit more up-front setup required to get data into GraphQL, but the benefits often far outweigh the cost.
+There’s a bit more up-front setup required to get data into GraphQL, but the benefits far outweigh the cost.

 Using `data/products.json` as an example, by using GraphQL we’re able to solve all of the limitations from the previous section: